Teacher knifed to death in France after showing class cartoons of Prophet Mohammad | Technology

 Teacher knifed to death in France after showing class cartoons of Prophet Mohammad

-A man knifed to death a middle school history teacher in France who had shown his pupils cartoons of the Prophet Mohammad that Muslims consider to be blasphemous, French officials said on Friday.
+A middle school history teacher in France was knifed to death near the school where earlier this month he had shown his pupils cartoons of the Prophet Mohammad, considered blasphemous by Muslims, French officials said on Friday.
 The attacker was shot dead by a police patrol a few streets away from the scene of the attack late on Friday afternoon, in a residential suburb north-west of Paris.

 French broadcaster BFMTV reported that the suspected attacker was 18 years old and born in Moscow.
+Law enforcement officials did not name the attacker, or his victim.
 A police source said that witnesses had heard the attacker shout "Allahu Akbar", or "God is Greatest".
-A police spokesman said that information was being checked.

 The attack took place in the street in front of the middle school where the victim worked, in the suburb of Conflans Sainte-Honorine.
+The area is a middle class neighbourhood with many residents who commute to work in Paris.
 CIVICS LESSON

 The man in the video urged Twitter users to complain to the authorities and get the teacher removed from his post.
 Reuters was unable to independently verify the authenticity of the video.
 France has over the past years seen a series of violent attacks by Islamist militants, including the 2015 Charlie Hebdo killings, and bombings and shootings in November 2015 at the Bataclan theatre and sites around Paris that killed 130 people.